TACC/agavepy/docs/docsite/admin/index.rst

 =====

-These functions help you to discover, inspect, and manage custom APIS on a specific Tapis tenant.
+These functions help you to discover, inspect, and manage custom APIs on a specific Tapis tenant.
 They generally require special administrative access to use.

 .. toctree::